agile-lab-dev/darwin/README.md

 }
 ```

-When extracting the schemaId, it will check if the single object encoding is "confluent" or "standard" way.
+When extracting the schemaId, it will check if the single object encoding is "confluent" or "standard" way and extract the id.
-Given that, it will go down the chain of confluent-single-object-encoding or standard-single-object-encoding **in order**.
+Given the id, it will go through the chain of connectors to find the schema: first confluent-single-object-encoding then
+standard-single-object-encoding **in order**.
 The first that matches, is the one that will be used.

 In order to initialize the single connectors, a configuration will be created merging the specific part